What’s happening at Riverfest 2023 this week?

 - Where: Century II

-- What: Riverfest attendees will have the chance to celebrate 35 years of Cajun Food Fest with a traditional Louisiana meal.
+- What: Celebrate 35 years of Cajun Food Fest with a traditional Louisiana meal.
 Tickets are priced at $15 and will grant the ticket holder a meal of chicken étouffée, red beans and rice with sausage, a roll, and bread pudding topped with a bourbon custard sauce.

 - When: 5-8:30 p.m.